-The child was born an HIV-exposed infant and received a single-dose of nevirapine syrup, as well as the standard immunisations including the Bacille Calmette-Guérin (BCG) vaccine.
-The mother was counseled and requested to bring the child back for an HIV test at 6 weeks.
-However this was not done until 9 months later at which time the infant tested HIV positive on two rapid ELISA blood tests with a CD4 percentage of 9.28 (absolute count 378x10e6/L).
-Her caregivers then defaulted on a referral and telephonic reminders to initiate her on antiretroviral therapy.
+On 4th June 2005, an HIV-exposed infant was born and received single-dose nevirapine syrup, as well as the standard immunisations including the BCG vaccine.
+The child was not brought back for an HIV test.

+On 3th March 2006, the infant tested HIV positive on two rapid ELISA blood tests, with a CD4 percentage of 9.28 (absolute count 378x10e6/L).
+Her caregivers defaulted on a referral and telephonic reminders to initiate the child on antiretroviral therapy.

-One month later, the infant now 10 months old, presented with a two-week history of diarrhoea and a 4 month history of lethargy and failure to thrive.
+On 10th May 2006, the infant, now 11 months old, presented with a two-week history of diarrhoea and a 4 month history of lethargy and failure to thrive.
 All immunisations were up to date and no TB contacts were identified.
-On examination she was found to be: